syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-Associations.md

 prop 1 prop 2 prop 3 prop 4 prop 5    0.65   0.60   0.60   0.50   0.45
 {% endhighlight %}

-####The output includes a chi-squared test—shown here as X-squared—and the p-value that in this case is below the standard cutoff of .05.
+####The output includes a chi-squared test shown here as X-squared and the p-value that in this case is below the standard cutoff of .05.
 It also gives the observed sample proportions.